 Drafts around doors and windows can let in cold air and lose warm air.
-This forces homeowners to turn up their furnace, making it work harder than it should.
+This forces homeowners to turn up their furnaces, making it work harder than they should.
 Drafts can result in up to 12% of heat loss.
-To avoid them, replace worn and torn weatherstripping, which creates the drafts where energy escapes.
+To avoid them, replace worn and torn weatherstripping, which creates drafts where energy escapes.
 Weatherstripping should be replaced every few years.
 Make sure you keep track of it.
 Replacing it isn’t difficult.
-Strip all of the old one off and follow the instructions on installing the new one.
+Strip all of the old ones off and follow the instructions on installing the new ones.

 In relation to leaks and holes, examine windows and doors around your house to make sure that there are no areas where heat can escape and cold air can sneak in.
 Cover the leaks and holes to avoid your heating system from working too hard.

 Programmable thermostats can significantly cut down your heating bill by regulating the temperature in accordance with when you either need or don't need a lot of heat.
 For instance, you can set it to lower the temperature when no one is at home or when people are sleeping.
 For example, turning the temperature down by roughly 15 degrees for eight hours can translate into at least 10% energy savings.